 Texas continues to be one of the friendliest states for small business startups.
-To start a cottage food business, there are no permits, fees, or licenses required beyond a basic food handler's license.
+To start a cottage food business, there are no permits, fees, or licenses required beyond basic food handler's certification.

-1. Read the law, the summary, and the FAQ.
+1. [HIGHLY RECOMMENDED] Read the basic rules of the cottage food law.
 Know the rules and your rights!

-4. Obtain a Texas Food Handler’s License.
+4. [REQUIRED] Obtain your Texas Food Handler’s Certification.
 Cost – around $10.

-5. Check with the Texas Comptroller to see if your product is subject to sales tax, and if you need to obtain a Sales & Use Permit.
+5. [HIGHLY RECOMMENDED] Check with the Texas Comptroller to see if your product is subject to sales tax, and if you need to obtain a Sales & Use Permit.
 Cost - free.

-7. Speak with a tax or legal professional about how to structure your business, whether it be a Sole Proprietorship, LLC, or some other entity.
+7. [HIGHLY RECOMMENDED] Speak with a tax or legal professional about how to structure your business, whether it be a Sole Proprietorship, LLC, or some other entity.

 Two recipe books that every home baker needs!
 Cream cheese frosting, pumpkin roll, zucchini bread and more!